MicrosoftDocs/learn/learn-pr/wwl-azure/azure-active-directory/includes/7-azure-ad-built-in-roles.md

  -  Perform sensitive actions for some users.
  -  Create and manage support tickets in Azure and the Microsoft 365 admin center.

-Users with this role can't do the following:
+Users with this role can't do the following tasks:

  -  Can't change the credentials or reset MFA for members and owners of a role-assignable group.